 The Physics Learning Center (PLC) is a student-support organization that provides a physics learning community for students in Physics 103, 104, 207, and 208.
 We offer many types of resources including small group work, access to study materials, and extra exam review sessions.
 For Physics 201 and 202 please see the Undergraduate Learning Center located in the College of Engineering.

 - The Physics Department maintains a list of available tutors for the convenience of students who feel they require private instruction.
-We suggest that such students first contact their TA and professor for help, and then if they feel they need additional instruction, can utilize this additional resource.
+We suggest that such students first contact their TA and professor for help, and then if they feel they need additional instruction, utilize this additional resource.
 The Department does not endorse such service.

 The Physics Club is open to all undergraduate students interested in Physics; you need not be a Physics major.
 The Club organizes free tutoring hours where members help any university student; distributes information about graduate studies, research jobs, and other opportunities to our members; maintains computers, a study area, a small library of scientific books, and a refrigerator for our members and other physics students; and organizes social events, tours, and trips.